MerchantPug/apugli-docs/docs/effects/charged.md

 ---
 title: Charged (TooManyOrigins) (Status Effects)
-date: 2021-06-20
+date: 2021-08-19
 ---
 # Charged (TooManyOrigins)

 [Status Effect](../misc/effects.md).
 ID: `toomanyorigins:charged`

 A status effect that increases the player's speed by 20% each level.
-You can expend the effect to power up a single use of `apugli:rocket_jump` or `apugli:detonate`.
+You can expend the effect to power up a single use of `apugli:rocket_jump` or `apugli:explode`.